celo-org/celo-monorepo/packages/docs/command-line-interface/election.md

 ### Activate

 Activate pending votes in validator elections to begin earning rewards.
-To earn rewards as a voter, is required to activate your pending votes at some point after the end of the epoch in which they were made.
+To earn rewards as a voter, it is required to activate your pending votes at some point after the end of the epoch in which they were made.

 ```
 USAGE